Bounded Model Checking for Unbounded Client Server Systems: Benchmarks and Comparisons

-The Model Checking Contest (MCC)~\cite{MCC} has attracted many tools for formal verification of concurrent systems, and also industrial and academic benchmarks.
-Tools participating in MCC, use portfolio approach and give answers in binary, based on the requirement of the contest.
-In particular, we looked at ITS-Tools~\cite{ITSMCC} which has 99.99\% tool confidence across categories in the contest and makes use of structural reduction techniques~\cite{Mieg20} to arrive at the solution quickly.
-ITS-Tools uses a layer of SMT when solving LTL, however, it does not perform BMC.
+There are several tools such as KREACH~\cite{DixonL20}, Petrinizer~\cite{EsparzaLMMN14}, QCOVER~\cite{BlondinFHH16}, ICOVER~\cite{GeffroyLS18} verifying specific classes of properties like reachability and coverability of Petri nets.
+Recently, in~\cite{AmatBD21,AmatDH22} the generalized reachability of Petri net is encoded into a BMC problem and solved using SMT solvers.
+However, BMC for unbounded Petri nets with concurrency and LTL properties while leveraging the power of SMT Solvers remained unexplored until now.
+DCModelChecker bridges this gap.

-While ITS-Tools is much faster than our tool, it gives only binary answers (sat or unsat), as this conforms with the expectations of the MCC unlike our tool which gives a counterexample trace, if the property is not satisfied.
-The counterexample trace is quite useful for property verification.
-To the best of our knowledge, DCModelChecker is the only tool that performs bounded model checking for Petri Nets using an extension of linear temporal logic using SMT solvers and provides a counterexample trace, that can be easily interpreted.
-Currently, the goal of this tool is to demonstrate the usefulness of the $2D$- BMC strategy and the logic $\mathcal{L}_{C}$.
-To ensure the correctness of the results, we executed the same benchmarks on ITS-Tools as well.
-The results of comparative testing are in Section~\ref{sec:experiments}.
-These experiments can be replicated using the scripts available in our artifact~\cite{Fig2DBMC}.
+The MCC~\cite{MCC} has attracted many tools for formal verification of concurrent systems that use a portfolio approach.
+In particular, we looked at ITS-Tools~\cite{ITSMCC} which implements structural reduction techniques~\cite{Mieg20} and uses a layer of SMT when solving LTL.
+Moreover, it does not perform BMC.
+While ITS-Tools is much faster on bounded nets (MCC benchmarks) it gives only binary answers (sat or unsat).
+From our experiments, on a subset of unbounded nets, while TAPAAL is faster, it also gives binary answers.
+On the contrary, our tool preserves the original Petri net structure and additionally gives a counterexample trace which is useful in bug finding in systems.